MITgcm/MITgcm/optim/README.md

 `optim.x` requires the library `lsopt_ecco` and the BLAS library `blas`.
 The build procedure is a two step process (first build `lsopt_ecco` and `blas`, and then `optim.x` ) and by no means foolproof.
-It requires that you generate a makefile in this directory and modify the sample Makefile in `../lsopt`.
+It requires that you generate a makefile in this directory and modify the sample `Makefile` in `../lsopt`.
 For illustration purposes, let us assume that we want to generate an `optim.x` for `myExp=tutorial_global_oce_optim` in `MITgcm/verification`.

 ## Building library `lsopt_ecco` and `blas`

-In `MITgcm/lsopt` adjust the compiler and compiler flags in the Makefile.
+In `MITgcm/lsopt` adjust the compiler and compiler flags in `Makefile`.
 Using the same compiler and flags as for building the `mitgcmuv_ad` executable in `$myExp` is probably the best guess.
 The default works for a standard Ubuntu system, but not e.g. for a Mac.
-There's a Makefile that has worked for MacOS:
+There's a makefile that has worked for MacOS:
 `Makefile_macos`, but may require adjustment.
-After adjusting the Makefile, compile the libraries like this:
+After adjusting the makefile, compile the libraries like this:

 ```